-Well, as you see how to slide on a longboard- isn’t that harder or difficult, if you follow the above techniques and instructions.
-I hope this overall guidance on how to longboard will help you to slide on a longboard safely and efficiently.
+Well, as you see sliding – isn’t that harder or difficult, if you follow the above techniques and instructions.
+I hope this overall guidance on the longboard will help you safely and efficiently.

 - Should I give up longboarding after a crucial injury?

 Not necessarily.
-After healing up the point of injury you can get back to longboarding comfortably.
+After healing up to the point of injury you can get back to longboarding comfortably.

-- If I am easy with the strong foot on the backside of the longboard, is it normal?
+- If I am easy with a strong foot on the backside of the longboard, is it normal?

-Actually, there is no right or wrong foot concept, whichever foot you feel comfortable can go with.
+There is no right or wrong foot concept, whichever foot you feel comfortable with can go with.

-- Which one is the correct position to fall so that I don’t get hurt?
+- Which one is the correct position to fall in so that I don’t get hurt?